roscrl/inline-ai-chat/README.md

 ## Usage

 1. Trigger the AI chat using the designated keyboard shortcut or action.
-2. Enjoy the real-time AI responses streamed directly into your document.
+2. Real-time AI responses are streamed directly into your file.

 ## Requirements